microsoft/AVDAccelerator/README.md

 #### Azure Active Directory VM Domain Join

-For a full AAD deployment, there are no prerequisites at this time.
+For a full AAD deployment, there are No prerequisites at this time.

 ## Additional Guides